Donating to charities

 - Or take items to recycling banks often found in supermarket and local car parks.Local charities as well as national charities like the British Heart Foundation and Emmaus take unwanted furniture and electricals to be used again.
 Many offer collection services.

-- In Scotland, if the item is a large piece of furniture, white goods or a bike and is still re-usable you may wish to contact the Re-use Line on 0800 0665 820.
-Or donate items to a Revolve accredited store (check what items they'll take before going along as they are all different).
+In Scotland, if the item is a large piece of furniture, white goods or a bike and is still re-usable you may wish to have it collected If you live in Scotland: visit the Re-use Line to donate your white goods. from an organisation listed on the Re-use Line.
+Or donate items to